Fibrocystic Breast Condition

 - How is fibrocystic breast condition diagnosed?

-- Why don't all women with fibrocystic breast condition have breast biopsies?
+- Do all women with fibrocystic breasts need breast biopsies?

-- What are the treatments for fibrocystic breast condition?
+- What are the treatments for breast lumps, cysts, and fibrosis?

 - Find a local Obstetrician-Gynecologist in your town